seandstewart/bardly/pending/problems/troilus-and-cressida/11-player.md

 Your leave, sweet Cressid!

 **PANDARUS**
-Leave! an you take leave till tomorrow morning,---
+Leave! an you take leave till tomorrow morning,--

 **CRESSIDA**
 Pray you, content you.

 **TROILUS**
-What offends you, lady?...
+What offends you, lady? ...

 **CRESSIDA**
 ...
 Sir, mine own company.